-Update and add new case studies, and client testimonials for your business.
-Talking to currently clients can open the opportunities for conversation not only for repeat business, but also referrals.
+Update and add new case studies and client testimonials for your business.
+Talking to current clients can open opportunities for conversation not only for repeat business but also referrals.

 Expand sales staff and offer them higher commission rates or incentives to help increase your incoming revenue.
-During a recession more salespersons are out of work, which is the exact opposite of what should happen.
+During a recession, more salespersons are out of work, which is the exact opposite of what should happen.
 There are great people out there looking for good pay work.
 During a recession, you need even more people proactively selling for you, and increasing your brand’s awareness.
-Your competition for example might be shedding sales-force that you can pick up, and use to your advantage.
+Your competition for example might be shedding a sales force that you can pick up, and use to your advantage.

 Analyze Your Current Marketing

 Make sure you analyze your current marketing efforts and reduce non-performing marketing campaigns.
 You should always be doing this, but make sure you can justify reducing the campaigns.
 If you don’t have exact numbers on how the return on investment is broken down to a new customer basis like TV, Radio, or Print, get rid of it.
 The beauty of all online marketing is the ability to view directly how much you are paying for clicks, visitors, content, and basically new clients.
 The Internet is the most measurable marketing media available to date.
 TV, radio, print, and others all fall in comparison to measurability and reduction in customer acquisition.